dakanji/RefindPlus/BUILDING.md

 #### OPTION 1: Scripted Sync (Recommended)
 - Navigate to your `/Documents/RefindPlus/edk2/000-BuildScript` folder in Finder
+- Open a new Terminal window
-- Drag the `RepoUpdater.sh` file into Terminal
+- Drag the `RepoUpdater.sh` file onto the Terminal window
 - Press `Enter`

 **NB:** If you get an error after running the script, try running it again as subsequent runs should realign things.